-Each week during preseason, RapidReports will take a position-by-position look at the players who are likely to make the final cut to 53 on Sept.
-2 and those who who may soon be seeking alternative employment.
+Each week during preseason, RapidReports will take a position-by-position look at the players we think are likely to make the final cut to 53 on Sept.
+2 and those who we think may soon be seeking alternative employment.

-RB -- In: (5) Maurice Jones-Drew , Rashad Jennings, Jalen Parmele, Greg Jones (FB), Montell Owens Out: Brock Bolen, Richard Murphy, DuJuan Harris, Keith Toston Analysis: Only time will tell of or when Jones-Drew will show up.
+RB -- In: (5) Maurice Jones-Drew , Rashad Jennings, Jalen Parmele, Greg Jones (FB), Montell Owens Out: Brock Bolen, Richard Murphy, DuJuan Harris, Keith Toston Analysis: Only time will tell when Jones-Drew will show up.
 Jennings continues to look capable of assuming the starting RB role in Jones-Drew's absence.
-He keeps churning out good numbers with 13 carries for 57 yards against the Ravens.
-Parmele helped his case with two strong kickoff returns.
-Missing the rest of the preseason with a hamstring injury will hurt Toston's chance of making the final roster.
+He had another strong game with 11 carries for 62 yards against the Saints.
+Jones and Owens bring a lot of value and versatility.
+Toston hurt his chances when he went down with a hamstring injury last week.

 DL -- In (10): Jeremy Mincey, Andre Branch, Austen Lane, George Selvie, Aaron Morgan, C.J.
-Mosley, Tyson Alualu,Terrance Knighton, Jeris Pendleton, D'Anthony Smith, John Chick (PUP) Out: Kendrick Adams, Ryan Davis, Odrick Ray, Corvey Irvin.
+Mosley, Tyson Alualu,Terrance Knighton, Jeris Pendleton, D'Anthony Smith, John Chick (PUP) Out: Kendrick Adams, Ryan Davis, Odrick Ray, Corvey Irvin, Drew Nowak.
 Analysis: They could go with nine on the defensive front, meaning Morgan or perhaps Pendleton could be on the bubble.
 Chick's long-term health is also a concern.
 This group is shaping up nicely with Mincey and Branch looking like the starters at DE, and Alualu, Mosley, Knighton and Smith looking like a strong rotation of DTs.
-Smith and Pendleton had strong performances against the Ravens on Thursday.
+Mincey was dominant last Friday, recording 1.5 sacks and forcing a fumble.

-DB -- In (9): Aaron Ross, Rashean Mathis, Derek Cox, Dwight Lowery, Dawan Landry, Chris Prosinski, Rod Issac,William Middleton, Mike Harris, Reggie Corner (IR) Out: Antwon Blake, Antonio Dennard, Ashton Youboty, Trumaine McBride, Kevin Rutland, Leigh Torrence, Jeremiah Brown, Courtney Greene.
+DB -- In (9): Aaron Ross, Rashean Mathis, Derek Cox, Dwight Lowery, Dawan Landry, Chris Prosink i, Rod Issac,William Middleton, Mike Harris.
+Out: Antwon Blake, Antonio Dennard, Ashton Youboty, Trumaine McBride, Kevin Rutland, Leigh Torrence, Jeremiah Brown, Courtney Greene.
 Analysis: Ross, Cox, Mathis, Landry and Lowery look to be the principal characters here.
 The question will be who will provide the depth.
 The battle between sixth-round pick Mike Harris and veteran Ashton Youboty will be one to watch at this spot.
-The loss to the Ravens really exposed this group as a whole.
-Missed tackles especially plagued the secondary.

 For more up-to-the minute news and analysis on the Jaguars, follow Daniel Lewis @CBSSportsNFLJAC.